oddrationale/ACollectionOfChessWisdom/manuscript/04_The_Opening.md

 Try to develop with threats, but don't threaten pointlessly or waste time doing so.

-If you take your opponent “out of the books,” do it with a bold move, not a lukewarm one.
+If you take your opponent "out of the books," do it with a bold move, not a lukewarm one.

 The importance of getting to a stage where your rooks can see each other is enormously greater in a position with open files.

 In most situations, to advance a rook pawn one square to prevent a bishop from coming to N5 is a waste of a tempo.
-By waiting until the opponent has already placed him there before you “biff” the bishop away, you cause him to waste a tempo.
+By waiting until the opponent has already placed him there before you "biff" the bishop away, you cause him to waste a tempo.

 When one's opponent has castled kingside, it is nearly always a good idea to pin his king's knight.